 When you go to the dentist, you know you’re going to be told to brush, floss, and rinse your teeth.
 It’s the basics of proper oral hygiene.
 You can look at your workout the same way.
 Any exercise is better than none (i.e., like someone who only brushes their teeth).
-But to truly experience optimal health, you want to make sure your workout regimen contains all necessary types of exercise — cardiovascular, strength, flexibility, and balance.
-Ahead, more of four different types of exercise, why each one is important, and why adding variety to your fitness routine is key.
+But to truly experience optimal health, you want to make sure your workout regimen contains all the different types of exercise — cardiovascular, strength, flexibility, and balance.
+Ahead, learn the benefits of four kinds of exercise, why each one is important, and why adding variety to your fitness routine is key.

 4 Important Types of Exercise

-Cardio exercise is anything that gets your heart pumping and blood moving.
+Cardio exercise is one of the best kinds of exercises to get your heart pumping and blood moving.
 Think walking, running, rowing, elliptical training, stair climbing, dancing, kickboxing, or HIIT.

 Benefits of Cardio Exercises